pombredanne/nazca/doc.rst

 the number of items was small, and the computation fast.
 But in a more real use case, the number of items to align may be huge (some thousands or millions…).
-Is such a case it's unthinkable to build the global alignment matrix because it would be to big and it would take fews days to achieve the computation.
-So the idea is to make small groups of possible similar data to compute smaller matrices.
-For this purpose, we provide some functions to group data.
+Is such a case it's unthinkable to build the global alignment matrix because it would be too big and it would take (at least...) fews days to achieve the computation.
+So the idea is to make small groups of possible similar data to compute smaller matrices (i.e. a *divide and conquer* approach).
+For this purpose, we provide some functions to group/cluster data.
 We have functions to group text and numerical data.